Available forKeynote, Virtual Presentation, Fireside Chat, Panel, Moderator, Webinar, Workshop and Training

 * Ranges are presented as a guideline only.
 Speaker fees vary by engagement type and are subject to change without notice.
 For an exact quote, please contact Gravity Speakers.

-Taub’s roots are in South Central Los Angeles to Mexican parents who immigrated to the United States with no money and no family to go to for support.
-Her father found jobs as a migrant farmworker, in a door manufacturing factory, and as a truck driver.
+Taub’s roots are in South Central Los Angeles, thanks to Mexican parents who immigrated to the United States with no money and no family to turn to for support.
+Her father worked on farms as a migrant farmworker, made doors in a factory, and drove a truck for moving companies.
 Her mother babysat and cleaned houses.
 “We grew up poor,” Taub says.
 “People used to tell me that I’d be a high school dropout and go on welfare.”
 At age 34, she had a bachelor’s degree, an MBA, and 13 years of experience working in the tech industry—including high-profile positions at venture funds built on investing in women, people of color, and the LBGTQ+ community.

-Lolita Taub is a woman of color with 13 years in tech, is an investor, micro-influencer, an international keynote speaker, 2x TEDx speaker, who has been recognized for her work in venture capital and tech on Forbes, Inc.com, The Huffington Post and Entrepreneur.com among other publications.
-Prior to her venture career, Lolita spent nearly a decade in B2B tech, consulting and selling solutions to enterprises cross-industry at IBM, Cisco Systems, Silicon Valley and NYC startups.
+Lolita Taub is a woman of color with 13 years in tech.
+She is an investor, influencer, international keynote speaker, TEDx speaker, Televisa Technolochica, Bloomberg New Voices speaker in their newsroom, and part of LinkedIn’s Creator program.
+Lolita has been recognized for her work in venture capital and tech on Forbes, Inc.com, The Huffington Post, and Entrepreneur.com, among other publications.
+She has spoken for countless organizations and events but most notably at Lions Cannes, Sony, Zoom, Univision, Inspirefest, EO Ecuador, Startup Grind Mexico, and Meta.
+Prior to her venture career, Lolita spent nearly a decade in B2B tech, consulting and selling solutions to enterprises across industries at IBM, Cisco Systems, Silicon Valley, and NYC startups.
 She has a BA from the University of Southern California and an MBA from the IE Business School.
 Most importantly, she is a dog mom to the cutest Dachshund mix, Choco.

 Latinx Allyship, Power, and Belonging